bitnami/charts/bitnami/jenkins/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 9.0.0

+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.

+Affected values:
+- `service.port` renamed as `service.ports.http`.
+- `service.httpsPort` renamed as `service.ports.https`.
+- `serviceMonitor.additionalLabels` renamed as `serviceMonitor.labels`.

 ### To 8.0.0